 Last month, I asked my dad to explain to me once and for all what really occurred in those final weeks.
 All I knew was that my family was drawing too much attention.
-My parents are taller than average, blonde, California natives.
-I have three sisters, and we were all blondes and red-heads between the ages of six and ten when we moved to Nanning.
-It wasn’t uncommon there and elsewhere in Asia to be stopped by strangers in the park.
-Some wanted to hold my little sister and tried pulling her away from my mom to admire like a rare treasure.
-They’d pet my hair and gawked at my wide, blue eyes.
+My parents, tall blonde California natives, had brought me and my three sisters, all blondes and red-heads between the ages of six and ten, to the bustling city of Nanning.
+Strangers in the park would literally grab my baby sister from my mom to admire like a rare treasure.
+They’d pet my hair and gawk at my wide, blue eyes.

 In a city of 4 million, we stood out.

 “They tapped our phone,” my dad told me.
-I was sitting in my SUV in Nashville, furiously jotting down notes in the parking lot of a gas station.
+I was sitting in my SUV in Nashville, jotting down notes in the parking lot of a gas station.
 He had called me from West Virginia where he runs a new non-profit, and with the spotty cell service out there I had to make the most of the opportunity.

 “We could hear someone breathing on the line,” he said.
 “After a while we got tired of it.
-So we just started talking to them, asking them what they wanted.
+So we just started talking to them: ‘Hey!
+Who’s there?
+What do you want?’
 We’d hear a click but nobody ever answered.”

 This is why my parents moved to Hong Kong and then Nanning.
-One of my dad’s roles in Nanning was to receive prospective American parents and help them navigate the red-tape.
+One of my dad’s roles was to receive prospective American parents and help them navigate the red-tape of adoption.
 His other, more ambitious role was to help establish a new, privately run orphanage.

 Two years before our abrupt exodus from China, my family was living in the old governor’s mansion in Hong Kong.
 For me, that British-flavored corner of Southeast Asia was a magical, inspiring place.
 My bedroom boasted a panoramic view of the most distinctive skyline on the planet.
-I wore a uniform to my British primary school, located at the top of The Peak: the mountain below which the city was built I remember the school yard blanketed by fog each morning; how we had “Victorian Day” once a year where we wore knee-pants, did yard exercises, and a few mothers volunteered to serve us tea and biscuits dressed as kitchen-maids.
+I wore a uniform to my British primary school, located near the top of Victoria Peak, the looming giant behind the towers of steel and concrete.
+I remember the school blanketed by fog each morning.
+We had “Victorian Day” once a year where we wore knee-pants, did yard exercises, and a few mothers volunteered to serve us tea and biscuits dressed as kitchen-maids.
 I played rugby, and by that I mean I struggled to get cleats on and follow that awkward ball as it bounced away from me.
 It was fantastic and I never really knew what any of it was about.

 In those days, my dad traveled back and forth between Nanning and home, working with local orphanages and government officials.
 As a treat, he would take one or two of us with him when he could.
 In 1992, I was seven and Laura, my elder sister, was eight.
-I have a smattering of memories from that time: sitting in the side-car of a motorcycle taxi, speeding through seemingly impassible hordes of bicyclists; holding my nose in a public restroom that was really just a pavilion with an end to end trench; and smiling, curious faces in crowded markets with the pungent odor of freshly butchered meat hanging in the humid air.
+I have a smattering of memories from that time: sitting in the side-car of a motorcycle taxi, speeding through what should have been impassible hordes of bicyclists; holding my nose in a public restroom that was really just a pavilion with an end to end trench; smiling, curious faces in crowded markets with the pungent odor of freshly butchered meat hanging in the humid air.

 But what I remember most from that trip in 1992 is the Dying Room.